 Rachaad White, RB, Tampa Bay Buccaneers

 Spotlighting Rachaad White on the Week 11 risers list isn’t a knock against Bucky Irving.
 In fact, I value Irving higher coming out of the team’s Week 11 bye.
-Irving runs better than White, as evidenced by his 5.1 yards per carry average as a rookie.
+Irving runs better than White, evident by his 5.1 yards per carry average as a rookie.
 In one more game played than White, Bucky Irving has just 16 more total carries but has 186 more rushing yards than the veteran back.

 After missing Week 6 with a foot injury, it looked like Bucky Irving and Sean Tucker were the future of this backfield.
 The two backs, with 14 carries each, also each scored a touchdown and combined for 217 rushing yards.
 However, White returned the following week and has been fantasy football’s RB7 over the last four weeks.
 He’s averaging 19.1 fantasy points per game in that span.